dlinsin/Polarion-Issues-Ext/README.markdown

 ## Known Issues

+### General

 Polarion can be customized and the fields extracted here might not suit your needs.
 You can easily customize them by adopting `dataFields_en` in the file `injected.js`.

 At the moment the only language supported is English.
 If you'd like to contribute another language, please open a [pull request](https://github.com/dlinsin/Polarion-Issues-Ext/pulls).

+### GitHub Issue Submit Button

+Under some circumstances the _Submit new Issue_ button on a GitHub issue might stay disabled after inserting the Polarion information.
+As a workaround, you can simply add any character to the title of the issue, that's the reason why it's being focused right after insertion.

 ## Issues and Feature Requests